publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schVII/m__us_usc_t50_s3171.md

  __Codification__

-    Section was formerly classified to section 441 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+    Section was formerly classified to [section 441 of this title][/us/usc/t50/s441] prior to editorial reclassification and renumbering as this section.

 ----------